by Victor Sesma

 The TRAM stop you need to use for La Albufereta is called La Isleta.
 From there it is less than 5 minutes walk to the beach.
 The TRAM lines with a stop at La Isleta are 1, 3, 4 and 5.

 The easiest way to get to La Albufereta Beach is to use a sat nav such as Google Maps.
-Here is a link with the parking’s directions:
+Here is a link to the parking address:

 The beach address is: Avenida Villajoyosa- Av.
 Condomina.
 Alicante